10 Master Elements and their ideal natural conditions

 YANG FIRE

-Yang Fire represents the sun in the sky; it’s the only Element which is not from the planet Earth.
-Yang Fire enjoys Yang Water the most, which represents a vast ocean.
-When the sun shines on the sea, it produces light, one of the essential substances for life in general.
-This dance of light between Yang Fire and Yang Water is one of the most powerful special effects in the Five Element environment.
+Yang Fire represents the sun in the sky, the only Element not originating from planet Earth.
+Yang Fire thrives in the presence of Yang Water, symbolizing a vast ocean.
+When the sun shines upon the sea, it produces light, a vital substance for life.
+This interplay between Yang Fire and Yang Water creates one of the most powerful and dynamic interactions within the Five Elements system.

 YIN FIRE